 This section shows you a detailed statistics of the Access Management including HTTP, HTTPS, SSH.
-TELNET, ans SSH.
+TELNET, and SSH.

-To configure an Assess Management Statistics in the web interface:
+To display the Assess Management Statistics in the web interface:

 - 1. Click Security, Access Management Statistics. - 2.
 Checked "Auto-refresh". - 3.
 Click "Refresh" to refresh the port detailed statistics or clear all information when you click "Clear".